dynamicslab/pysensors/README.rst

   cd pysensors
   pip install .

-If you do not have pip you can instead use
+If you do not have root access, you should add the ``--user`` option to the install command above.
+If you want an editable install (recommended for development), run

 .. code-block:: bash

-  python setup.py install

-If you do not have root access, you should add the ``--user`` option to the ``install`` commands above.
+  pip install -e .

 Features